ros2/libyaml_vendor/QUALITY_DECLARATION.md

 ### Linters and Static Analysis [4.v]

-`libyaml_vendor` uses and passes all the ROS2 standard linters and static analysis tools as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).
+`libyaml_vendor` uses and passes all the ROS 2 standard linters and static analysis tools as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).
 Passing implies there are no linter/static errors when testing against CI of supported platforms.

 Currently nightly test results can be seen here: